-The Hatley Village Association was formed by Hatley Parish Council on 17 January 2012
+The Hatley Village Association (HVA) was formed by Hatley Parish Council on 17th January 2012.

-The idea for the Association arose from a survey, created by Alan Pinney and circulated to all homes in East Hatley and Hatley St George in November 2011, which gave useful clues to what uses could be made of the hall.
+The idea for the Association arose from a survey created by Alan Pinney – it was circulated to all homes in East Hatley and Hatley St George in November 2011 and gave useful clues to what uses could be made of the hall.

 What the HVA does

-The monthly Coffee Mornings and annual Pancake Race are thanks to the initiative and hard work of Linda Hudson and Mervyn Lack (ably assisted by ace cake maker, Sue Wright).
+The monthly Coffee Mornings are thanks to the initiative and hard work of Linda Hudson and (when he lived here) Mervyn Lack (ably assisted by ace cake maker, Sue Wright); Linda also runs the annual Pancake Race.

-If you’ve ideas, suggestions or thoughts on what events you’d like to see happening or other ways of generating an income for Hatley Village Hall, please let committee members know via this website’s contact us page and we’ll pass your on suggestions.
+If you would like to join the committee or you’ve ideas, suggestions or thoughts on what events you’d like to see happening or other ways of generating an income for village amenities, please let the committee know by emailing Carole Cooper.

 Booking Hatley Village Hall